 Drivers who reach their demerit points threshold within a three-year period will receive a licence suspension.

 The length of the licence suspension will depend on the number of demerit points that have been accumulated.

 The suspension periods (for unrestricted licence holders) are as follows:

-For learner, P1 and P2 licence holders, the suspension period imposed is 3-months.
+For learners, P1 and P2 licence holders, the suspension period imposed is 3 months.